Linda555/Mini-project/README.md

 # Mini-project

-In this project, the key factors influencing mental health are investigated.
+In this project, factors influencing mental health are investigated.
 The primary focus is on a variable called Severity, where participants ranked as low, medium, or high in perceived mental health after visiting a healthcare specialist.

 The dataset
 Includes demographic information (age, gender, occupation), lifestyle factors (sleep duration, physical activity), and psychological indicators (stress levels, consultation history).